 - the abusive person's violations of the 209A order

 - ongoing child custody or other court cases that cause or are likely to cause antagonism to continue

 - how you and the abuser appear in court; that is, your demeanor

-- the likelihood that you and the abuser will encounter each other in the course of your daily activities, such as in your neighborhood, at work, at a place of worship
+- the likelihood that you and the abusive person will encounter each other in the course of your daily activities, such as in your neighborhood, at work, at a place of worship

 This is not the complete list of factors.
 There is no complete list.
-In order to get an extension, you should be prepared to tell the judge about all factors that you think will show him or her that you are at risk of further abuse if the order is not extended.
+In order to get an extension, you should be prepared to tell the judge about all factors that you think will show them that you are at risk of further abuse if the order is not extended.

 Can I get an extension even if there has not been an incident of abuse while the order has been in effect?